CVE-2026-8558

 Executive summary

-An out-of-bounds write vulnerability in Google Chrome poses a significant risk of arbitrary code execution or system instability.
+An out-of-bounds write vulnerability in Google Chrome's font rendering engine poses a significant risk of arbitrary code execution for affected users.

 Vulnerability